mamos88/nomad-in-aws/README.md

 # HashiCorp Nomad/Consul Sandbox Creation Code
 This repository was created to help individuals that want to quickly and easily provision a HashiCorp Nomad/Consul environment in AWS.

+# Disclaimer
+1. If you chose to build an environment in AWS using this code there will be resources provisioned that will cost you $$.
+Review the resources that will be provisioned prior to the installation.
+2. This repository should not be used to build your production environment and you should familiarize yourself with the proper security settings for running Nomad/Consul and Docker in AWS.

 # Pre-deployment Requirements
 1. You have an AWS account created
 2. You have HashiCorp Terraform, HashiCorp Packer, git and AWS CLI installed on your local machine